 That said, if your CSAT score doesn’t line up with your industry, don’t be discouraged.
 Every brand starts somewhere.
 Rather than focusing on your industry’s benchmarks, focus on the changes you can make to improve your CSAT score one point at a time, month after month.
 You might even see your CSAT score shoot up when you start collecting more responses or start tweaking your customer service offerings.

-9 strategies to boost customer satisfaction and improve CSAT score
+9 strategies to improve CSAT score fast

 The main point in tracking your CSAT score is to look for ways to improve it.
 If you would like to start creating more satisfied customers, here are nine effective tips to try: